 “VIVA!
 EL PASO … It’s a unique combination of the drama that found and built the El Paso/Southwest; it’s a colorfully costumed pageant; it’s an historical presentation, while its emphasis is on entertainment; and, on top of everything else … it’s put to music.”

 The next season he wrote:

 “VIVA!
 EL PASO remains the greatest challenge of my lifetime.
 Paying homage to the Great American Southwest, providing local talent an opportunity to shine, developing a creative, entertaining, and a highly cultural production … such is the stuff this show is made of, and just like dreams, it does come true, every summer.
 I hope you enjoy it again, and again, and again.”

-As we begin this 2016 season, and a new chapter in the VIVA! story, I feel it’s important to go back to the production’s rich thematic roots, and celebrate the hard work and talent of a colleague and friend.
+As we begin this 2018 season, I feel it’s important to go back to the production’s rich thematic roots, and celebrate the hard work and talent of a colleague and friend.
 Hector Serrano was the first director I worked with when I moved to El Paso in the 1980s.
 I performed for him at the Southwest Repertory Organization as well as his successful Shakespeare on the Rocks repertory.
 I was fortunate enough to be by his side prior to his retirement from EPCC, where we created the college’s Theatre Ensemble Main Stage Season of Shows, which produces two full stage productions each semester for the El Paso community.